 The Center for SUCCESS provides initial academic advising for all incoming first-year students during Via (New Student Orientation).
-Academic and career resource advisors then provide continued academic advising services for undecided/exploring students and pre-clinical nursing students until they are ready to fully move into their major.
+Academic and career resource advisors then provide continued academic advising services for undecided/ exploring and pre-clinical nursing students, along with, math, computer science and computer information systems majors.
+Undecided/exploring and pre-clinical nursing students remain with the Center for SUCCESS until they are ready to fully move into their major.
 At that time, they will be assigned to a faculty advisor in their respective programs.
-All other students are assigned to a faculty advisor during their first semester at SXU.
+All other students are assigned to a faculty advisor during their first semester with the exception of math, computer science and computer information systems students who will continue to be advised by the Center for SUCCESS.